symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

 Manual activation
 *****************

-If you have deployed a node yourself, for example by following `the catapult-server instructions <https://github.com/symbol/catapult-server/blob/main/docs/RUNPEERLIN.md>`__, then you have to **enable harvesting manually**.
+If you have deployed a node yourself, for example by following `the catapult-client instructions <https://github.com/symbol/catapult-client/blob/main/docs/RUNPEERLIN.md>`__, then you have to **enable harvesting manually**.

-The `catapult-server documentation <https://github.com/symbol/catapult-server/blob/main/docs/RUNPEERLIN.md#user-content-enable-harvesting>`__ explains how to enable :ref:`local harvesting <local-harvesting>`, which stores your main account's private key on the server.
+The `catapult-client documentation <https://github.com/symbol/catapult-client/blob/main/docs/RUNPEERLIN.md#user-content-enable-harvesting>`__ explains how to enable :ref:`local harvesting <local-harvesting>`, which stores your main account's private key on the client.
 This section explains how to enable :ref:`remote harvesting <remote-harvesting>` instead, which uses a proxy account and is therefore **much more secure**.

 This will be done using the :doc:`symbol-cli </cli>` tool.
 The required steps are: